 - A dance belt for ages 12 and above

-- Revolution brand black jazz boots for jazz, Revolution brand black tap shoes for tap, Revolution brand black ballet shoes for tiny twos, tiny tots, rising stars, and ballet
+- Revolution brand black slip on jazz shoes for jazz, Revolution brand black tap shoes for tap, Revolution brand black ballet shoes for tiny twos, tiny tots, rising stars, and ballet

 - Hip Hop: Athletic shorts, athletic shirt or T-shirt, and Revolution brand black high-top sneakers